 Delicious recipes using sweet potatoes include:

 - Baked, Stuffed Sweet Potatoes with Rice and Chickpeas

 Although many of the foods on this list are vegetables, you also want a diet that contains protein.
 Meats can be expensive but canned fish is surprisingly affordable.
 Much less expensive than fresh seafood, a can of tuna is only a few dollars.
 Canned fish such as tuna or salmon are rich in omega-3 fats which contribute to good heart health.
 Fish is also a lean protein so it’s a great option for your shopping list.
 Consider making tuna into salads, and casseroles, and enjoying in recipes.

 Plus don’t forget other canned fish like anchovies (which are fabulous in pasta dishes or on pizzas).

 Some great recipe ideas for canned fish:

 5. Frozen Berries

 Fresh berries can often be very affordable when you purchase them in season but you can find frozen berries to fit your budget any time of the year.
 Berries are nutrition superstars and cost only a few dollars a pound.
-Regardless of the type of berry that you purchase, they’re rich in antioxidants which helps to prevent chronic diseases as well as certain types of cancer.
-They’re also rich in fibre and Vitamin C. To get the benefit of berries, add them to salads, smoothies, or make them into healthy desserts to enjoy.
+Regardless of the type of berry that you purchase, they’re rich in antioxidants which help to prevent chronic diseases as well as certain types of cancer.
+They’re also rich in fibre and Vitamin C. To get the benefit of berries, add them to salads, and smoothies, or make them into healthy desserts to enjoy.

 Some great ways to use Frozen Berries include: